-A Boardmember recently asked what defines "too far" with respect to choosing to do a Reserve project on time or to defer the project.
-When does deferred repairs get to the point of the Board dangerously incurring liability and financial risk?
-That was an interesting question, as it reveals the true nature of being a Boardmember with the authority and power to make decisions on behalf of the Association.
+The above is an interesting question, as it reveals the true nature of being a Boardmember with the authority and power to make decisions on behalf of the Association.
 The homeowners have entrusted the care of the common area assets to the Boardmembers and the Board is in charge, within the limits granted to them by the Association's governing documents.
 But what should guide the decision-making process and when do "good intentions" lead to potential liability?